 That’s it.
 That’s the only difference that I’ve noticed.
 They really do take on the flavor of whatever sauce or seasoning you use on them.
 The second sauce I used with the angel hair version was an Alfredo sauce.
 Outstanding!
 Well, it all depends on how good your sauce is.
 The noodle only contributes a vehicle to get it into your belly.

-I have not tried the other yet.
-The package I ordered came with noodles that look like fettuccine, ziti, and even on to be used as rice and several others.
+The package I ordered came with noodles that look like fettuccine, ziti, and even one to be used as rice and several others.
 Also, there were a couple of flavored kinds of pasta, like spinach and garlic herb.

 If you are trying to make a low carb diet work, this product may be one that you can use.
 I think it will be a great help to me.
 I hope you find it useful as well.